Noblesville Boom: 2015–16 season: Pacers ownership

-2016–17 season
+2016–17 season: Return to playoffs

 During the 2016–17 season, the franchise qualified for the playoffs with a 30–20 record, losing in three games to the Maine Red Claws in the semifinals.
 Alex Poythress was selected to the 2017 All-NBA D-League Second Team and All-NBA D-League Rookie Team.
 Tyler Hansbrough, Georges Niang, Marquis Teague, John Lucas III, Christian Watford and Jarrod Uthoff all made appearances for the Mad Ants during this season.

-2017–18 season: Rebranding
+2017–18 season: Division title & rebrand

 Before the 2017–18 season, the Mad Ants rebranded and changed their colors to match the Pacers: navy blue, gold, cool gray and white.
 The NBA Development League was rebranded as the NBA G League this season following a sponsorship deal with Gatorade and the NBA.
 They finished the season 29–21, winning the Central Division, and qualifying for the playoffs where they lost in the semifinals to the Erie BayHawks.
 DeQuan Jones earned the 2018 Most Improved Player Award and won the 2018 Slam Dunk Contest.
 Walter Lemon Jr. also earned 2018 All-NBA G League Third Team honors.
 Edmond Sumner, T. J. Leaf, Ike Anigbogu and Ben Moore all debuted for the Mad Ants this year.